bekk/bekk-christmas/post/functional/a-savior-called-fp-ts.md

 const usernameTwo = map(getUserName)(userTwo) // -> left("UserNotFound")
 ```

 This is not too far from the first example with the `Option`, with the added value that we now also know why it failed.
-This does‘t mean that `Either` is more preferable than `Option` in all cases.
+Just as with the `Option`, `Either` is also a wrapper around your value(s), abstracting away the error case.
+You also need to use one of the supplied, safe, functions to extract your actual value.
+I’ll leave you with the task of implementing this – if you need a hint, I can tell you it’s more or less the same as with `Option`!

+So, which type should you use?
+It’s the usual, booring answer: it all the depends!
 It all depends on how the operation might fail, and what you would like to do when it fails.
 It also boils down to semantics – is the lack of a value valid in your domain, or is it an error?
+In the former case, and `Option` is more suitable.
+In the latter, an `Either` might be better.

 ### Pipes and flows